 - Book a professional cleaning company to clean the house – This is an important “manoeuvre” that should be done 4 or 5 days before you leave, especially if you’ve been renting and you hope to get your security deposit back.
 Move out cleaning ensures you will get your deposit back, that is a guarantee.

 The day before

-Prepare for a late night tonight and a bit of tossing and turning.
+Prepare for a late-night tonight and a bit of tossing and turning.
 Only joking!
-Keep calm and smile on, while doing a last check on tasks that have not been done yet, such as:
+Keep calm and smile on, while doing the last check on tasks that have not been done yet, such as:

 - Perform a quick clean of the floor where boxes and furniture have been packed and moved – Remove all those paper off cuts, fluffy sellotape strips and sticky labels from the floor.